 - Partnership with OneWorld Health for program development and research collaboration with Masindi-Kitara Medical Center in Masindi, Uganda

-- Fellows will have the opportunity to work with a variety of non-governmental organizations (NGOs) to develop their own interests into a sustainable project
+- Fellows will have the opportunity to work with a variety of non-governmental organizations (NGOs) and international health facilities to develop their own interests into a sustainable project.

 - Fellow will complete one research project over the two years of publication quality.
 Collaboration and research mentorship with local colleagues at field sites highly encouraged.